Dear Annie has comments now.

 None of these problems have required more than a sentences to correct.

-I don't see how they can avoid transferring harmful bacteria and viruses from one patient to another unless they clean the light fixture off between every patient.
-I hope I'm wrong, but I have never seen or heard of this being done.
+off between every patient.
+I hope I'm wrong, but I have never seen or

-I learned sterile procedure in nursing school.
-If they teach sterile procedure to hygienists and dentists, they don't seem to be using it in my dentist's office. — Nervous Patient
+procedure to hygienists and dentists, they don't seem to be using it in

 What the fuck 3rd world country are you going to to have your teeth worked on?
 At my dentist there's a cover over the light that gets changed between patients.